mvdh7/PyCO2SYS/docs/uncertainty.md

     Each entry in `components` is itself a dict with keys the same as `uncertainties_from`, containing the uncertainty in the output variable from each input parameter separately.
 For example, the uncertainty in total borate arising from the uncertainty in input salinity could be accesed with `components["TB"]["SAL"]`.

     Each entry in `uncertainties` is the Pythagorean sum of all the different uncertainty components for each variable.
-This calculation assumes that all uncertainties are independent from each other.
+This calculation assumes that all uncertainties are independent from each other and that they are provided in terms of single standard deviations.

 ## Uncertainties with covariances